• Skip to primary navigation

 The area landscape, with an urban tinge to the rolling hills set behind the glorious coastline is best described as the reason thousands of people visit.

 However, most travelers are worried about its vicinity to the dangerous areas of Mexico.
-See all the things to do in Mazatlan for yourself.
+Learn some the things to do in Mazatlan below.

 Since Mexico itself is still ruled in a few areas by cartels, there are parts of Mexico that the US and UK governments advise never to travel to.